Italian unions urge post office to cut workload after coronavirus kills two

 Italian banks have shut some branches and drastically cut opening hours but Poste - Italy’s biggest employer with an extensive network in a country with 8,000 small towns - had until now pledged to remain open and fully operational.

-It said in a statement on its website on Wednesday it was reducing opening hours for its branches and reorganizing shifts for postmen to avoid having several of them together inside its mail and parcel dispatching centers.
+It said in a statement on its website on Wednesday it was reducing opening hours for its branches and reorganising shifts for postmen to avoid having several of them together inside its mail and parcel dispatching centres.

 Italy’s government has allowed companies to stay open provided they can comply with safety measures and urged them to have staff work remotely as much as possible.